Hardi-St/MobaLedLib/README.md

 Several videos which demonstrate the library are available in the following pages in the forum You could also search for MobaLedLib in the internet.

+ATTENTION: Always use the actual Arduino IDE
+(Old versions 1.6.x and below don't support the directory structure used in the library examples)

 Installation from the Arduino IDE:
   Sketch / Include library / Manage libraries